kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Count of Videos.md

 ``MySQL-I (A-Z)``
 - But when a single machine is not enough, we need to introduce more machines and split data between them, this procedure is called sharding or horizontal partitioning, each shard stores a subset of all the data.
 ``MySQL-I (A-M) + MySQL-II(N-Z)``
-- And because we now have several machines, services that talk to the database need to know how many machines exist and which one to pick to store and retrieve data.
+- And because w**e now have several machines, services that talk to the database need to know how many machines exist and which one to pick to store and retrieve data.**
 - We discussed before that we have `Processing Service` that stores data in the database, and `Query Service` that retrieve data from the database, we could have made both these services to call every database machine directly.
 	```
 	Processing Service 	  -			MySQL-I (A-M)